!! NEW SUBMISSION DEADLINE: 28 February 2025

 Optimizing the flowering processes in horticultural crops aligns with global sustainability efforts, reducing resource inputs and enhancing productivity.
 This research also has practical applications of value to horticulturalists, greenhouse managers, and vertical farming practitioners looking to maximize crop yields and quality.
 Additionally, this topic fosters interdisciplinary collaboration, bridging scientific disciplines, such as plant physiology, plant breeding, molecular biology, and photobiology.

-In this special issue, we welcome original research, comprehensive minireviews, technical focus papers, short communications, and viewpoints that explore the intricate relationship between light spectrum and flowering in horticultural crops.
+In this special issue, we welcome original research, comprehensive minireviews (on invitation), technical focus papers, short communications, and viewpoints that explore the intricate relationship between light spectrum and flowering in horticultural crops.
 We welcome contributions on a wide range of horticultural species, including fruits, vegetables, ornamental, medicinal, and aromatic plants.
 We invite contributions in the following research areas, including but not limited to:

 Photoperiodic regulation of flowering: Investigating the role of photoperiodism in the control of flowering in various horticultural species and how different (dynamic) light spectra influence the photoperiodic flowering process.